SteeltoeOSS/Documentation/api/v2/connectors/microsoft-sql-server.md

     {
         ...
         services.AddDbContext<TestContext>(options => options.UseSqlServer(Configuration));

+        // see note below explaining AddSqlServerHealthContributor
+        services.AddSqlServerHealthContributor(Configuration);
         ...
     }
     ...
 ```

+> This extension method will _NOT_ configure an `IHealthContributor` for this database connection.
+The NuGet package Steeltoe.CloudFoundry.ConnectorCore provides an `IServiceCollection` extension method that will.
+Directly add the health contributor with the code `services.AddSqlServerHealthContributor(Configuration)`

 Your `DbContext` does not need to be modified from a standard `DbContext` to work with Steeltoe: